Safe-Security/signal/developer-guide.md

 Connectors for popular products and services are already available out of the box for SAFE's customer.
 See the [Integration Guide](https://docs.safe.security/safe3/docs/integration-guide) for the list.

 This document allows developers to build a custom integration with any tool which generates signals of interest.

-# What is a Signal?
-Signal, is the smallest unit of information that contains interesting information about an enterprise customer, the knowledge of which, allows SAFE to quantify risk for the customer.

-A signal contains two fundamental properties:

-A reference to an entity related to the customer.
-This can be a machine, identity, or file.
-[An identity operates on a file using a machine - this covers the entire software usage in the world].

-A security-context about the entity.
-Every signal MUST contain at least one interesting security information that contributes to risk.
-This information can be either a positive or a negative contributor to risk- score.

-Examples:
-- An antivirus agent installed on en Endpoint is a positive security context
-- A malware detection or a CA control failing is a negative security context.

-# Signal Specification
-See [README.md](/README.md) on steps for generating the specificaiton docs.

 # Quick Start Guide
 ### Prerequisites